vendrhub/vendr-documentation/content/docs/core/1.3.0/getting-started/README.md

 * **SQL Server Database** (CE is fine for testing, but not recommend for live deployments)

 ## Versioning
-It's important to understanding Vendr's versioning strategy so that you can perform informed upgrades during your development.
+It's important to understanding Vendr's versioning strategy so that you can perform informed upgrades during the life of a project.
 For Vendr, our version numbers can be interpreted as follows **Product.Feature.Patch**.

 * **Product** - A distinct version of the Vendr product which has significant breaking changes from the product version before it.
 * **Feature** - A version with one or more new features that have been added.
 The release could be breaking or non-breaking so it is important to review the changelog before upgrading to a new feature release.